Can I sell my business after taking a hit from Covid-19?

-The financial climate is likely to remain uncertain for some time yet, it may seem strange to consider selling a business, yet sales continue to complete within the constraints of social distancing and an expected increase in capital gains tax seems to be a motivating factor.
+The financial climate is likely to remain uncertain for some time yet, it may seem strange to consider selling a business, yet sales continue to complete within the constraints of social distancing and working remotely.

 Substantial increases in tax on the proceeds of a business sale are expected in the next budget.
 It is therefore prudent to understand whether you would be better off selling now before any rise in capital gains tax or to start planning for a future sale by understanding the current and potential value of your business.